Half Of Macron's Cabinet Will Consist Of Women

 Of course, there's still work to be done about gender parity in France.
 According to the World Economic Forum, the country’s gender gap ranks 17th out of 144 countries, with a parity score of 0.755.

-Still, France is doing a marginally better job than the UK, which ranks 20th out of 144 with a 0.752 parity score.
+Still, France is doing a much better job than the United States, where the majority of Congress is comprised of white men, and the nation only ranks 45th out of 144 with a 0.722 parity score.

 We can only hope that Macron's latest moves are just the beginning for change in the country and that other leaders will follow suit.